 Have your tickets delivered to your home, office, or hotel (US addresses only) via FedEx Ground for $10 or FedEx Overnight for $20.
 Please allow three business days for us to ship your order.
 FedEx is unable to deliver to P. O. boxes.
 Signature release will be required.
 All tickets purchased online are nonrefundable/nonreturnable.
 We are unable to issue exchanges or refunds after an online purchase has been made.

-All ticket packages can be purchased in person at both parks.
+All ticket packages can be purchased in person at either park.

 Our advance-sale admission tickets and ticket cards expire 12 months from the the date of purchase and expiration dates are printed on tickets.
 Expired tickets and ticket cards may be accepted up to 12 months from the printed expiration date on the ticket or ticket card.
 After that, we offer a discount toward the purchase of current, 1-Day Pass tickets.
 Complimentary admission tickets are only valid through the printed date on the ticket.
 No extensions are permitted.

 The Africa Tram Safari is enjoyed by all ages.